vaishyavivek/icefish-explorer/README.md

 **The Cloud on the Ground**

-<coming soon>Get your Google Drive, Dropbox and OneDrive files in your local PC without actually downloading them.
+Get your Dropbox , Google Drive and OneDrive files in your local PC without actually downloading them.<partial support>

 **FreeDesktop.org compliant**